Unco3892/covid-xray-2020-dl/README.md

 &nbsp;
 &nbsp;

 In the subfolder "data/final_data", you can find the cleaned and pre-processed dataset which has been used for training the models as well as the small test set.
-Furthermore, the data that was extracted from the sources are found in a folder "data/kermany_OTHERS" which consists of chest-x-ray scans of patients from 2018  who were health (forming our COVID-), or had viral or bacterial pneumonias.
-The original source of the data can be found on the [dataset's website](https://data.mendeley.com/datasets/rscbjbr9sj/3).
-The dataset that form the COVD+ photos for the training has been retrieved from the [chest-x-ray repo](https://github.com/ieee8023/covid-chestxray-dataset).
+Furthermore, the data that was extracted from the sources are found in a folder "data/kermany_OTHERS" which consists of chest-x-ray scans of patients from 2018  who were health (forming our COVID-) or had viral or bacterial types of pneumonia.
+The source of this dataset can be found on the [dataset's website](https://data.mendeley.com/datasets/rscbjbr9sj/3). </p>
+Regarding the pictures that form the COVD+ photos for the training have been retrieved from [chest-x-ray repo](https://github.com/ieee8023/covid-chestxray-dataset) and has been placed in the subfolder "data/chestxray_COVID".
+Please do not that the latter folder contains not only x-rays but also CT-scans as retrieved in its original form from the repo. </p>
+A fourth and a fifth folder have been formed which form a larger test set more to evaluate the model on a realistic scale.
+Please note that the test set of COVID+ is always 28 photos whether testing on a large or small scale.</p>
+Balanced classes of COVID- and both types of pneumonia have been randomly sampled to match the 140 images of COVID+.
+Furthermore, the script that does this sampling has been placed [here.](https://github.com/deep-class/projg05/blob/master/scripts/import_EDA/photo-organization.R)

 ## Structure
+There are four folders